China's Hubei reports 349 new coronavirus cases, lowest since Jan. 25

 Wuhan reported 88 new deaths, down from 116 on Tuesday.
 A total of 1,585 people in Wuhan have now died from the virus.

-Reporting by Ryan Woo; Editing by Bill Berkrot and Lisa Shumaker
+Reporting by Ryan Woo; Editing by Bill Berkrot, Lisa Shumaker and Lincoln Feast.